dabernado/kayak/std.md

     - applies arrow `a` to the first value of a product type
 - `left a`
     - applies arrow `a` to a left value of a sum type
+- `spawn a`, `return a`
+    - spawn + return process running arrow `a` with the current value as an argument
+    - `spawn` replaces argument with the new process address
+    - `return` takes a process address and waits for it to terminate, receiving its result in its place

 ### Functions
+- `add`, `sub`
+    - takes a product of two nats and adds/subtracts the first nat to/from the second one

 ### Combinators
 - `trace f`